TempSam/workshop/README.md

 This is me online!
 It was good

-We are in a new branch
+We are in a new PROPER BRANCH